V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 Optical endstops are not recommended on a machine used for milling or routing.
 The debris can inhibit their function.

 !!!
 Troubleshooting End Stops
     There is a known issue on **OLDER** SKR Pro1.2 boards where a small percentage of boards intermittently do not trigger a stop in the firmware.
 The technical reason is the on board circuit was designed with a voltage divider that is on the edge of the microprocessors HIGH/LOW signal limit.
 This results in random missing of the stop signal.
-A symtom of this is that one or more of the steppers keep driving after the limit switch triggers.
+A symptom of this is that one or more of the steppers keep driving after the limit switch triggers.
 You will find the stop LEDs on the SKR board will illuminate, but the firmware does not react.
 This is discussed in [this thread](https://forum.v1e.com/t/firmware-issues/39109/5) There are a few ways to address this: 1) Replace the SKR board.
 2) Solder 1.5K ohm resistors on the bottom of the board.
 3) Modify the end stop wires to add the 1.5K ohm resistor.

 ### MPCNC Endstops
 ![!endstops](../img/old/2020/07/endstops-scaled.jpg){: loading=lazy width="400"}